ruffle-rs/rust-flash-lso/flash-lso/tests/README.md

-The following files in ./sol/ are sourced from minerva: https://github.com/gmariani/minerva
+The following files in ./sol/ are sourced from minerva and are covered under their own license, see https://github.com/gmariani/minerva for details

 00000004.sol
 2.sol